-Depression is a mood disorder, which normally produces a decay of the state of mind and psychological and biological alterations of the person permanently.
+Depression is a mood disorder, which normally produces a low state and psychological and biological alterations of the person permanently.

-It manifests itself through various psychological symptoms (lack of interest, sadness, demoralization, low self-esteem...) and somatic symptoms (loss of appetite, weight loss, asthenia, sleep disturbances with stages of insomnia and drowsiness, etc.).
+It appears through several psychological symptoms (lack of interest, sadness, demoralization, low self-esteem...) and somatic symptoms (loss of appetite, weight loss, asthenia, sleep problems with periods of insomnia and drowsiness, etc.).

-Depression is a pathology that can be found amongst the three top causes for disability, and it generates very high individual, family and social costs.
-In Europe, depression is one of the main reasons for a lower productive capacity, early retirement and work absence, and it’s expected that this will increase over the years.
+Depression is a pathology that belongs to the three top causes for disability, and which entails high individual, family, and social costs.
+Depression is one of the main reasons of a low productivity, early retirement and work absence in Europe, and it is expected that this will increase over the years.

-Anxiety or depression are the most common mental pathologies diagnosed in the United Kingdom, where in 2016 alone it was reported that over 17% of the population was suffering from these disorders.
+Anxiety or depression are the two most common mental pathologies diagnosed in the United Kingdom, where in 2016 alone it was reported that over 17% of the population was suffering from these diseases.

-Approximately, 1 in every 4 people in the UK will experience a mental health problem every year.
-According to a Care Quality Commission (CQC) report from 2015, at any given time an average of one in four patients of a full-time GP requires treatment for a mental health condition.
+Approximately, 1 out of 4 people in the UK will experience a mental health problem every year.
+According to a Care Quality Commission (CQC) report from 2015, at any given time an average of one out of four patients of a full-time GP requires treatment for a mental condition.
 There were nearly three million adults on local GP registers for depression in 2013/14.
 Close to 2 million people (1,833,904) were in contact with mental health and learning disability services in 2014/15.

-These numbers, increasingly more widespread, show the drama that millions of people who suffer from this illness undergo, but, what strategies can help us prevent and combat depression?
+These numbers show the drama that millions of people who suffer from this disease have to undergo, but, what strategies can help us to prevent and combat depression?

 Diagnosis and treatment for depression

-Depression presents several symptoms such as sleep problems, apathy, panic attacks and emotional vacuum.
+Depression produces several symptoms like sleep problems, apathy, panic attacks and emotional vacuum.

-Depression might be caused by metabolic disorders (“endogenous depression”) or by external factors (“exogenous, neurotic or reactive depression”).
+Depression may be caused by metabolic disorders (“endogenous depression”) or by external factors (“exogenous, neurotic or reactive depression”).
 The brain neurotransmitters suffer a metabolic disorder due to a serotonin and norepinephrine deficiency.
-This will produce the nervous excitement that will cause the typical depression symptoms.
+This will trigger the nervous excitement that will cause the typical depression symptoms.

-But, what can you do to fight depression?
-Besides a psychological and medical treatment, which is always necessary, the affected person may use a support therapy, with a different remedy for depression: vital natural supplements.
+But, what can you do to fight against depression?
+Besides a psychological and medical treatment, which is always necessary, the affected person can use support therapy with a different remedy for depression: vital natural supplements.

 Natural products for depression: 5-HTP, Rhodiola, L-theanine and others

 There are some natural dietary supplements with important anti-depressive effects.
-Among them, you’ll find 5-hydroxytryptophan (5-HTP), which stimulates serotonin synthesis in the brain, improving mood, helping calm down and lose weight.
-It also helps sleep quality, reduces the probability of suffering panic attacks and reliefs fibromyalgia.
+Among them, you will find 5-hydroxytryptophan (5-HTP), which stimulates the serotonin synthesis in the brain, improving the mood, helping to calm down and lose weight.
+It also improves the quality of sleep, reduces the probability of suffering panic attacks and relieves fibromyalgia.

-Another depression remedy is L-Theanine, which is contained in Grean Tea.
-L-Theanine is an amino-acid that inhibits stress and anguish.
+Another remedy for depression is L-Theanine, which is contained in Green Tea.
+L-Theanine is an amino-acid that inhibits stress and distress.

-It participates in the formation of the inhibiting neurotransmitter GABA and is positively involved in dopamine and serotonin levels.
-L-Theanine reduces stress, anxiety and blood pressure.
+It is involved in the formation of the inhibiting neurotransmitter GABA and it positively influences the dopamine and serotonin levels.
+L-Theanine lowers the stress, anxiety and blood pressure.

-Omega-3 fatty acids are an effective remedy for depression.
-These polyunsaturated fatty acids are good for the heart health, the cardiovascular system, the brain and joints, and they also provide a well-being feeling due to their multiple positive effects.
-They are considered an effective natural antidepressant.
-Among these fatty acids we can find Krill oil, used to fight fatigue, apathy and depression.
+Omega-3 fatty acids are an effective remedy against depression.
+These polyunsaturated fatty acids are good for the heart, the cardiovascular system, the brain and joints, and they also create a feeling of well-being due to their multiple positive effects.
+They are regarded as an effective natural antidepressant.
+These fatty acids can be found in Krill oil, which is used to combat fatigue, apathy, and depression.

-L-tryptophan is an amino acid that in the body turns into 5-HTP and stimulates serotonin production.
-Serotonin enhances good mood and provides psychological and mental wellness.
+L-tryptophan is an amino acid that turns into 5-HTP in the body and it is in charge of stimulating the production of serotonin.
+Serotonin enhances a good mood and provides psychological and mental well-being.

 L-tyrosine also plays an important role in the production of dopamine, epinephrine and norepinephrine.
-L-Tyrosine can help increase mental and physical performance.
+L-Tyrosine can help to increase the mental and physical performance.

 Studies performed with Ginkgo Biloba have shown its ability to reduce depression in the elderly.
-The antioxidants it contains may reduce the harmful effects of free radicals associated with age, and enhance serotonin receptors.
+The antioxidants it contains can reduce the harmful effects of the free radicals associated with age, and enhance serotonin receptors.

-Rhodiola rosea, also called Rhodiola, stimulates the production of neurotransmitters such as serotonin and dopamine, which contribute decisively to providing a state of energy and happiness.
-People taking Rhodiola regularly feel more sociable and active, and can cope better with stressful situations.
+Rhodiola rosea stimulates the production of neurotransmitters such as serotonin and dopamine, which contribute decisively to a state of energy and happiness.
+People who take Rhodiola regularly feel more sociable and active, and can cope better with stressful situations.

 These nutrients and supplements act naturally against depression, without chemical substances.
-They are available with no need of prescription.
+They are available without prescription.

 The best supplements for depression

 Here we have a small list of the best supplements for depression.
-Including these products in our diet may help to reduce the symptoms of this condition, as well as being completely natural.
+Including these products in our diet can help to reduce the symptoms of this disease, apart from the fact that they are completely natural.

-L-tryptophan: As previously mentioned, tryptophan promotes the synthesis of serotonin.
+L-tryptophan: As it was previously mentioned, tryptophan encourages the synthesis of serotonin.

-Group B vitamins: Vitamins B are essential for the correct functioning of the nervous system and production of neurotransmitters.
+Group B vitamins: B Vitamins are essential for the proper functioning of the nervous system and the production of neurotransmitters.

-Magnesium: It is a regulator of the nervous system, avoiding certain disorders such as insomnia, anxiety, hyperactivity, stress and depression.
+Magnesium: It regulates the nervous system that prevents certain disorders such as insomnia, anxiety, hyperactivity, stress, and depression.
 It is one of the best remedies for panic attacks and phobias.